-The following explanations of revenue types and core activity expenditure groups are provided to assist in understanding the (deficit)/surplus from ordinary activities and net (deficit)/surplus.
+The following explanations of revenue types and core activity expenditure groups are provided to assist in understanding the surplus/(deficit) from ordinary activities and net surplus/(deficit).

 Revenue

 Government revenue is provided by both state and federal governments for specific purposes.